Osc4rrr/house-marketplace/README.md

 Allows user to sign in with email or google authentication.
 Once signed in the user can list homes for sale or rent.
 Backend powered by firebase.

-Deployed on vercel here - house-marketplace-fxyzldsof-osdiazl.vercel.app
+Deployed on vercel here - https://house-marketplace-ebon.vercel.app/